bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

 ## Implementation

   During the transition from the old automation unit to the new panel, I ensured that the most critical component (the pump) was only offline for a short while, but I allowed myself time to get everything else back up and running.
 This cautious approach minimized risk and allowed me to focus on implementing and testing each component thoroughly.

   Progress has been a bit slow, but steady.
 Programming in Node-RED required a different way of thinking from Python, or Java, and integrating with Home Assistant required a lot of reading and looking at what other people have done.
   Overall, though, I'm pleased with how it's coming together.
 I expect to achieve full functionality (if not stability) within the next few weeks.
-Technical

 * Integrating Node-RED with MQTT

   One of the initial hurdles was integrating Node-RED with MQTT for communication with Home Assistant.
 The discovery feature in MQTT is powerful but wasn't immediately intuitive.
 It took some hands-on experimentation to understand how to structure the messages and topics properly.

 * Designing the Panel

   After weeks reading about the components used in industrial automation panels, I started by experimenting with a 2×2-foot sheet of plywood from a local big-box store.
 Mounting DIN rails onto the plywood allowed me to get a rough idea of how the components would fit together inside an enclosure.
 This hands-on approach helped me visualize the layout and make adjustments before committing to a final design.

   I've done my best to align to UL-508A standards, which govern the design and implementation of industrial control panels.
 I'm quite sure there are things that I've missed, but it's been very helpful to be able to lean on well documented specifications.

+* A Code-First Methodology

+  I'm working hard to ensure that as much of the configuration as possible is stored in a Git repository and deployed via automation tools.
+This means I can rebuild the entire system quickly because the build process is almost entirely automated.
+A code-first approach also serves as excellent documentation, providing a clear record of how everything fits together.

 * Transitioning Systems

   I was initially apprehensive about taking the old system offline and installing the new one.
 The fear of causing downtime for the pool pump was a real concern.
   However, by carefully planning and focusing on maintaining critical systems, I was able to make the switch without any major issues.